How Long Does It Take To Learn Spanish With Duolingo?

 Whether you’re learning vocabulary, grammar rules, or pronunciation, the bite-sized lessons make it convenient to progress at your own pace.

-Learning Spanish with Duolingo can be a blast.
+Learning Spanish with Duolingo can be fun, but be aware it’s a game, not a serious tool.
 Here are some tips to make the most of your Spanish-learning journey:

 Daily Dose of Spanish: Practice a little bit every day.
 Consistency is key, and even just a few minutes can help reinforce your learning.